About Student Finance

 Learn more about your responsibilities in the Student Financial Obligations Policy.

 For additional information or questions, contact the Student Accounts office at 802.262.6558 or firstname.lastname@example.org.

 CCV accepts cash, check, and credit card (Mastercard, Visa, Discover, American Express).
 You may also view and pay your bill online.
 Please note that any outstanding bill from the Vermont State Colleges may prevent you from enrolling at CCV.
-Please contact the CCV business office at 802-828-2800 for additional information.

 Make an Online Payment

 Credit cards, debit cards, and electronic checks are accepted online.

 - Using your portal login information, sign in to the VSC Bill Payment site.

 - Select “Make Payment” from the home page